1905–06 Rangers F.C. season

-The 1905–06 season is the 32nd season of competitive football by Rangers.
+The 1905–06 season was the 32nd season of competitive football by Rangers.

 Overview

 Rangers played a total of 33 competitive matches during the 1905–06 season.
 The side finished fourth in the league, twelve points behind champions Celtic, despite only collecting one win from the final six matches.

 The Scottish Cup campaign began at Arthurlie then Aberdeen before the side were knocked out away to Port Glasgow Athletic.

 Results

 All results are written with Rangers' score first.